kevinolega/homepage/now.md

 I manage projects for a US-based career and HR consulting business.

 I'm currently not accepting additional work and business proposals.
-[This picture represents my tasks and commitments at the moment.][1]

 I am grateful I get to work from home.